bekretsion/collab_api/README.md

 })

 await connection.disconnect()
-Transacts are applied as Y.js transactions with a local origin, so they propagate to all connected WebSocket clients in real time.
+Transactions are applied as Y.js transactions with a local origin and propagate to all connected WebSocket clients in real time.

 Extension Pipeline
-Extensions are executed as an ordered async middleware chain.
+Extensions execute as an ordered async middleware chain.
 Each hook receives the same payload and can short-circuit the chain by throwing SkipFurtherHooksError:

 import { SkipFurtherHooksError } from '@collab-api/common'